 Mr. Bilkhu wondered why the fatalities are counting for 20 % of the injury costs since tibia fractures are unlikely to lead to fatal injuries.
-Mr. Zander responded that the study is not limited to tibia fractures only but also includes other lower extremity injuries as e.g. ligament ruptures.
-Furthermore, he stated that national cost data do not consider the MAIS why he had to use the costs for fatally, severe and slightly injured people.
-This covers the correct costs (at least for Germany) here.
-Mr. Zander added that an AIS shift of a legform injury does not necessarily lead to a lower MAIS and that this is reflected in the data accordingly.
+Mr. Zander responded that national cost data do not consider the MAIS why he had to use the costs for fatally, severe and slightly injured people.
+This may lead to a misleading terminology but it covers the correct costs (at least for Germany) here.
+Mr. Zander added that, if an injury shift of a legform injury cannot protect a pedestrian, then still a fatality occurs.
 Mr. Bilkhu concluded that he can understand the arguments of BASt but that he cannot fully accept this approach.
 The data with fatalities therefore should be removed.
-Mr. Zander replied that the cost reduction due to fatality reduction considers the occurrence of fatal lower extremity injuries.
 The US attendees will come back to this and will probably provide some further questions on the details of the study.

 On request of Mr. Hardy Mr. Zander explained that the dataset refers to the original German vehicle fleet.
-Some vehicles may comply with pedestrian requirements.
-For the shifted data it is assumed that a pedestrian friendly bumper system will lead to a shifting of one AIS degree for the addressed lower extremity injuries.
+Some vehicles may comply with pedestrian requirements, most probably will not.
+For the shifted data it is assumed that a pedestrian friendly bumper system will lead to a shifting of one AIS degree for the legform injuries.
 Specifically for the FlexPLI, the dataset then is considering that 70% injury risk is addressed.
 This finally leads to the mentioned benefit.